 A minimum of 180 quarter units is required for graduation.
 These must be distributed according to the minimum requirements set forth by the faculty of your college.

-A maximum of 15 units of Internship Courses (92, 192, or a combination) may be counted toward the 180-unit bachelor’s degree requirement.
+A maximum of 15 units of Internship Courses (ASR 532.A) may be counted toward the 180-unit bachelor’s degree requirement.

 The acceptability of transfer courses for unit credit is determined by Undergraduate Admissions.
 The acceptability of such courses toward specific requirements is determined by the individual college or school.

 Students should refer to the Advanced Placement Examination chart and their transcripts to eliminate the possibility of duplication of credit.

 The minimum residence requirement for a bachelor’s degree at the University of California is one academic year (three quarters).
 Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the UC Davis campus (UCSR 630.A).
 Each summer session in which a student completes a course of at least 2 quarter units may be counted as half a quarter’s residence.

 Regularly approved courses (laboratory, field, or other individual work) done outside of a regular session but under the direction of a department of instruction may be accepted upon the recommendation of the department in partial fulfillment of the residence requirement for the bachelor’s degree.
 Registration is with the consent of the instructor only.